wclr/yalc/README.md

 - When do `yalc add/link/update`, project's locations where packages added are tracked and saved, thus `yalc` tries to know where each package from store is being used in your local environment.
 - `yalc publish --push` will publish package to store and propagate all changes to existing `yalc's` package installations (will actually do `update` operation on the location).
 - `yalc push` - is a use shortcut command for push operation (which will likely become your primarily used command for publication):
-  - it supports `--knit` option
   - `force` options is `true` by default, so it won't run `pre/post` scripts (may change this with `--no-force` flag).

-### Try to use [knitting](https://github.com/yarnpkg/rfcs/blob/master/text/0000-yarn-knit.md) (really experimental)

-- You want try to `--knit` option.
-Instead of just copying files from original package location to store it will create symlinks for each individual file in the package.

-- Thus changes to the files will "be propagated" immediately to all locations as you make updates to linked files.

-- It is still symlinks.
-Modules will be resolving their dependencies relative to their original location.
-[Until you use available workarounds for loaders/resolvers.](https://nodejs.org/api/cli.html#cli_preserve_symlinks)

-- Excluded folders from publications like `node_modules` stay isolated to the area of use.

-- When add new files you still need *may need* to push updated version to `yalc` store (to create symlinks to new files).

 ### Keep it out of git
 - If you are using `yalc'ed` modules temporary while development, first add `.yalc` and `yalc.lock` to `.gitignore`.